Aging is linked to a variety of changes in your body, including muscle loss, mild cognitive decline, and decreased sense of taste and smell.

 At the same time, however, diet modification can make food less palatable and enjoyable, leading to poor nutritional status.

-Depression can affect anyone regardless of age, but tends to be highly prevalent in later life (8).
+Depression can affect anyone regardless of age, but tends to be more prevalent late in life (8).

 Older adults are particularly vulnerable to depression due to low income, lack of social support and companionship, retirement, and chronic medical illnesses (9).